Bijoy Kumar Hrangkhawl

-Bijoy Kumar Hrangkhawl (born 25 January 1946) is the current president of The Indigenous Progressive Regional Alliance or TIPRA.
-He was the leader of the Indigenous Nationalist Party of Twipra (INPT), a political party based in the Indian state of Tripura.
+Bijoy Kumar Hrangkhawl (born 25 January 1946) is the current president of the Tipraha Indigenous Progressive Regional Alliance (TIPRA).
+He is a three-time MLA and former leader of the Indigenous Nationalist Party of Twipra (INPT), a political party based in the Indian state of Tripura.

 Early life

 Marriage and family

 After finishing school in Shillong, Bijoy Kumar Hrangkhawl married Linda Hrangkhawl.
-The couple had a son Borkung Hrangkhawl.
-Borkung is now a popular singer-songwriter who is celebrated across Northeast India.
+The couple had a son Borkung Hrangkhawl and a daughter.
+His son, Borkung, is a popular singer-songwriter who is celebrated across Northeast India.
+Hrangkhawl has acknowledged the support of his wife Linda on his political journey from the beginning, who has influenced him to keep striving for peace and the movement for the Indigenous people of Tripura.

 I don't deny that Linda (his wife) influenced my decision to surrender...I have no hesitation to admit that she alone was 25 per cent responsible for this (the Tripura) accord.

 Greater Tipraland Movement

-On June 7, 2021, the INPT merged with TIPRA for the cause of Greater Tipraland Demand under the leadership of Bijoy Kumar Hrangkhawl.

-Later on, in 11 June 2021, Hrangkhawl was elected as the president of The Indigenous Progressive Regional Alliance (TIPRA).
-This marks his participation in the demand of separate statehood for the Indigenous Tiprasa people.
+On June 7, 2021, the INPT merged with the TIPRA.
+On 11 June 2021, Hrangkhawl was elected as the president of The Indigenous Progressive Regional Alliance (TIPRA), now the Tipra Motha Party (TMP) led by Pradyot Bikram Manikya Deb Barma, marking a milestone in his participation in the statehood movement for Greater Tipraland and for the Indigenous Tiprasa people.

 Bijoy Kumar Hrangkhawl addressing a mass gathering for Greater Tipraland at Astabal Ground, Agartala, Tripura on November 12, 2022.

 Tripuri Nationalism leadership between 1978–1988

 Hrangkhawl began his political career as an organising secretary in the ethno-nationalist Tripura Upajati Juba Samiti.
 He became the leader of the Tripuri Sena, the militant wing of TUJS.
-Tripuri Sena was formed following the Left Front victory in 1977, and it engaged in physical combat against the left.
-Tripuri Sena soon evolved into the Tripura National Volunteers.
+The Tripuri Sena was formed following the Left Front victory in 1977, and it engaged in physical combat against the left.
+The organization soon evolved into the Tripura National Volunteers.

-For ten years, 1978–1988, Hrangkhawl led an armed struggle as the supremo of the TNV, which sought to expel the Bengali majority from Tripura.
+For ten years, 1978–1988, Hrangkhawl led an armed struggle as the leader of the TNV, which sought to expel the Bengali majority from Tripura.
 TNV soon became infamous for their campaign of ethnic cleansing in the rural areas of Tripura.
-In 1983 he expressed the political ambitions of TNV in the following words in a letter to the then Prime Minister, Indira Gandhi:
+In 1983 he expressed the political ambitions of TNV in the following words in a letter to the then-Prime Minister, Indira Gandhi:

 Armed insurgency was necessary to reach your heart.
 Either you deport all foreign nationals who infiltrated into Tripura after 15 October 1947 or settle them anywhere in India other than Tripura...
 We demand a free Tripura.